aranja/tux/docs/contributing.md

+# Contributing

+Thank you for your interest in contributing to Tux!
+We are still working on this guide, but please stick around and reach out to us in the issues or on Twitter if you have any questions.

 ## Development

-Here's a way to quickly get started.
+Here's a way to quickly get started working in the repo.

 ```bash
 # Install shared dependencies